telerik/maui-docs/controls/gauge/gauge-indicators.md

 </telerikCommon:RadPathGeometry>
 ```

+The following image shows the end result.

 ![Gauge example](images/gauge-shape-custom-shape.png)

 ## Bar Indicator

 The **GaugeBarIndicator** presents a single value set by the **Value** property.
-The bar indicator is drawn alongside the axis line (parallel to it) and is drawn from the axis origin value.
+The bar indicator is drawn alongside and parallel to the axis line, and is drawn from the axis origin value.

 ```XAML
 <telerikGauges:GaugeBarIndicator Fill="Green"